At Ottawa Dentistry, our dentists use dental lasers in a variety of dental procedures.

 Why We Use Lasers

-Lasers allow our dentists to perform dental procedures with less pain and fewer medical interventions.
+Lasers allow our dentists to perform dental procedures often with less pain and fewer medical interventions.

-The laser beam sterilizes the affected area and seals off blood vessels, which minimizes the chance of swelling, bleeding or infection.
+The laser beam sterilizes the affected area and seals off blood vessels, which helps minimize swelling, bleeding or infection.

-The need for anesthesia is also reduced and sometimes even eliminated.
+The need for anesthesia may also be reduced and sometimes even eliminated.

 Lasers can also be helpful for patients who feel anxious about visiting the dentist because they allow the dentist to use the drill less.

-Overall, this means that patients are much more comfortable both during and after treatment.
+Overall, this means that patients may be more comfortable both during and after treatment.

 Odyssey Soft-Tissue Diode Laser

-The Odyssey™ Soft-Tissue Diode LASER can be used to modify gum lines to give a more pleasant appearance.
-It can also be used to reduce harmful bacteria which causes gums disease; thus, laser treatment can improve gum health and reduce risk of gum disease.
-The procedures can often be done by our dentist without anesthesia.
+The Odyssey™ Soft-Tissue Diode LASER can be used to modify gum lines to help alter the appearance of the gumline.
+It can also be used to help reduce the harmful bacteria which cause gum disease; thus, laser treatment may improve gum health and reduce the risk of gum disease.
+This procedure can often be done by our dentist without anesthesia.